 Rogues are a classic adventuring archetype.
-Stealthy and skilled, they can be fun to play; this handy guide will help you get started with a rogue.
+Stealthy and skilled, they can be fun; this handy guide will help you get started with a rogue.

 Opening locked doors, looking for traps, prowling silently–thieves could do it all.
 And in 5th Edition, rogues have grown beyond these humble origins.
 Rogues are typically good at using their skills and dealing one really strong hit.
 The rest is details, but we’re here to help you figure out what details you want best.
 Let’s take a look.

 In 5th Edition, the Rogue fits into a variety of roles, but there are two big tools you’ve got in your arsenal.
 The first of these is Sneak Attack.
 Sneak attack is an ability that lets you add extra damage to a successful attack if one of the following statements is true:

 - You have advantage on your attack roll

 - You have an ally within 5 feet of your target and you don’t have disadvantage on your attack roll

 Barring a few subclass options, that’s it.
 You can only add this extra damage once per turn–which is an important distinction.
 If you have a spell such as Haste, you can use your hasted action to attack, dealing your sneak attack damage, and then you can use your normal action to ready an attack against your foe, allowing you to use your reaction to make an attack once it’s not your turn–thus you can get two sneak attacks in one round.

 And you’ll need to, because Sneak Attack is really your best attack tool.
 If you can’t pull it off, your damage will quickly fall behind the rest of the party–but that’s okay because as a rogue you’ll have a few other tools.